askalione/Structr/wiki/Abstractions/Extensions/Abstractions-QueryableExtensions.md

+# Queryable extensions

 ## PageBy

 Applies pagination to IQueryable instance skipping and taking specified number of elements.
-Could be efectively used with ORM while constructing query via Linq.
+Could be effectively used with ORM while constructing query via Linq.

 ```csharp
 var queryable = new int[] { 0, 1, 2, 3, 4, 5, 6, 7, 8, 9 }.AsQueryable();